 The State's commitments enable Finnvera to take higher risks in domestic operations than those taken by commercial financial institutions.
 In addition, the Government is entitled to grant State guarantees as security for domestic and foreign loans taken by Finnvera.

 The annual profits from domestic financing and export financing are transferred to two separate reserves on Finnvera's balance sheet: the reserve for domestic operations and the reserve for export credit guarantee and special guarantee operations.
-Losses from domestic operations are covered from the reserve for domestic operations, while losses from export credit guarantees and special guarantees are covered from the reserve for export credit guarantee and special guarantee operations.
+In consequence, losses from domestic operations are covered from the reserve for domestic operations, while losses from export credit guarantees and special guarantees are covered from the reserve for export credit guarantee and special guarantee operations.
 There is no cross-subvention between the reserves.
-At the end of the year, taking the result of the 2021 financial period into consideration, the assets of the reserves totalled EUR 1,224 million (351).
+Taking the result of the financial period into consideration, the assets of the reserves totalled EUR 1,676 million (1,261) at the end of 2023.